Dwijad/Dockerize-Kafka-Connect/README.md

 #### Submit a log based CDC source connector

-The Debezium MySQL connector reads the binlog, produces change events for row-level `INSERT`, `UPDATE`, and `DELETE` operations, and emits the change events to Kafka topics.
+The Debezium MySQL connector reads the binlog, produces change events for row-level `INSERT`, `UPDATE`, and `DELETE` operations, and emits the change events to a Kafka topics.
 Client applications read those Kafka topics.

 The following connector will make use of Debezium source connector which records all changes made to the database when some insert/update/delete events  occur in the database.